ominusliticus/Bayesian-BjorkenRTA/README.md

 ```terminal
 sh setup.sh
 ```
-Armadillo also need link to the open OpenBLAS library, so you will have to install `libopenblas`.
+Armadillo also needs link to the open OpenBLAS library, so you will have to install `libopenblas`.
 The C++ code runs in parallel using the OpenMP library.
 This means you have to install `libomp`.
-You can change whether the C++ code runs in parallel or single-core by adjusting the flag `USE_PARALLEL` flag `include/config.hpp`.
+You can change whether the C++ code runs in parallel or single-core by adjusting the `USE_PARALLEL` flag in `include/config.hpp`.
 The system requirements to run the C++ code are
 - at least 4 cores
 - compiler support for C++17 or higher